Why — and how — media literacy must show how good journalism works

 Surprisingly, the fact checkers included the much maligned Wikipedia in their next lateral moves, largely because of the relatively recent TALK feature (a tab next to the Article tab at the top of the entry) that allows addition of context and the LOCK feature on articles describing some controversial topics that prevents changing the content.
 They also used what Wineburg calls “click restraint” by going beyond the sources that appear at the top of search results.

-The Poynter Institute’s Mediawise project has adopted such “lateral reading” as a key strategy.
+The Poynter Institute’s Mediawise project has adopted such “lateral reading” as a key strategy, as has The Guardian Foundation (UK).

-MORE — Sam Wineburg described this work in detail during the Google Media Literacy Summit in November 2019.
+MORE — Stanford Professor Sam Wineburg described this work in detail during the Google Media Literacy Summit in November 2019.
 See the captivating (really) 30-minute video here.

 The France-based News Decoder makes reporting a core part of its program with 19 academic partners in 14 countries.
 Potential student writers for its news service follow a pitch/report/draft/revise protocol that their teachers say also strengthens a general research skills